Supreme Court reinstates Trump-era water rule for now – KION546

 Supreme Court reinstates Trump-era water rule for now

-WASHINGTON (AP) — The Supreme Court has reinstated, for now, a Trump-era rule that had curtailed the power of states and Native American tribes to block pipelines and other energy projects that can pollute rivers, streams and other waterways.
-The justices agreed to halt a lower court judge’s order throwing out the rule and sending it back to the Environmental Protection Agency.
-Four justices said they disagreed with the majority.
-The Biden administration has said it intends to rewrite the rule.
-Work on a revised rule has begun, but the administration has said a final rule isn’t expected until spring 2023.
+WASHINGTON (AP) — The Supreme Court has reinstated for now a Trump-era rule that curtails the power of states and Native American tribes to block pipelines and other energy projects that can pollute rivers, streams and other waterways.
+In a 5-4 decision, the justices agreed to halt a lower court judge’s order throwing out the rule.
+The high court’s action does not interfere with the Biden administration’s plan to rewrite the rule.
+Work on a revision has begun, but the administration has said a final rule is not expected until the spring of 2023.
 The Trump-era rule will remain in effect in the meantime.